It’s a familiar story.

 Goals need to be broken down into smaller, more manageable tasks.
 And this is a critical part of the process, so don’t breeze through it.
 If you want to increase business apps sales, for example, you’ll need to spend time researching methods and deciding how to allocate your resources most effectively.

 But once you’ve decided on some methods, break them down into steps and schedule them.
 Literally, on your calendar.
 Do it.
-Those are now rock solid appointments that you can’t miss.
+Those are now rocking solid appointments that you can’t miss.

 Your future depends on it.